Oliver Twist

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Oliver Twist against these established plot points, we can identify how Roman Polanski utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Oliver Twist within the crime genre.

 Roman Polanski's Structural Approach